bitovi/documentcss/pages/guides/quickstart.md

 @outline 2 ul

-_This is the quick getting started guide.
-For in depth instructions, check out the [Standalone Living Style Guide](/docs/standalone-lsg.html)._
+This is a quick run through setting DocumentCSS and generating a simple page.
+For in-depth set up instructions, check out the [Setup](/docs/setup.html) section.

 ## Install